 Depending on the extent of bone or soft tissue loss that has taken place, you may need special periodontal surgery to preserve your teeth.
 Necessary therapies could include soft tissue grafting, flap surgery, bone augmentation, and others.
 Being that each one is highly specialized, you need to work with a periodontal expert who offers such comprehensive treatments in their office.

 Maybe you’re not sure if it’s best to try to save your natural teeth or have them extracted (then replaced with dental implants.)
 Typically, the preferred option is to preserve your anatomical teeth.
 But if they’ve reached a point of aggressive disease, it can be disheartening trying to navigate the process without an expert opinion.
-Dr. Saunders can help you feel confident about your choices.
+Our doctors at PCE can help you feel confident about your choices.

 Our periodontist in The Woodlands is always happy to see new patients.
 You can call our office directly or we can arrange a transfer of your records from your general dentist, then hand you off back to their care once our job is complete.